-First of all, we do not recommend setting up an L2TP VPN connection due to its inferiority to other VPN protocols available at this time.
+As mentioned in the previous section, our devs don’t recommend setting up an L2TP VPN connection due to its inferiority to other VPN protocols available at this time.
 However, if you do wish to do this manually, you will need:

-- A VPN provider that supports L2TP connections to get a VPN server address
+- A VPN provider that supports L2TP connections to get a VPN server address.

-L2TP vs. Other VPN protocols
+L2TP vs. other VPN protocols

 At the end of the day, how does L2TP stack up against other VPN protocols?

 ... more secure, definitely faster, especially on mobile devices.